2013 Cadillac Escalade EXT Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

-Reviewers say the 2013 Escalade EXT is an all-around strong performer.
-They especially like its potent V8 engine, and say its six-speed automatic transmission does a nice job of putting the power to the ground.
-Critics also say that the Escalade EXT has a smooth, refined ride, despite its high curb weight, but that heft does detract from its handling and steering response, they say.
-Fuel economy is not one of the EXT’s strong suits either, managing just 13/18 mpg city/highway, which is low for even a full-size pickup.
+Reviewers say the 2013 Cadillac Escalade EXT is an all-around strong performer.
+They especially like its potent V8 engine, and they say its six-speed automatic transmission does a nice job of putting the power to the ground.
+Critics also say that the Escalade EXT has a smooth, refined ride, despite its high curb weight, but that its heft does detract from its handling and steering response.
+Fuel economy is not one of the EXT’s strong suits either.
+It manages just 13/18 mpg city/highway, which is low for a full-size pickup.

 - "And though it has an excellent 6.2-liter V-8 under the hood, its impressive power doesn't make up for its incredible thirst." -- Car and Driver

 - "However, we feel the Escalade delivers the smoothest and most comfortable ride offered on a body-on-frame vehicle.
 Thanks to a host of electronic stability, traction and suspension controls, winding roads that would have lesser SUVs heaving and tossing are simply tamed." -- Kelley Blue Book (2012)

 - "Cadillac fits the new GM 6.2-liter V-8, which is a 403-horsepower stump-puller, and the new six-speed automatic.
 It's a terrific combination, in terms of sheer power, although fuel economy is less than impressive." -- The Detroit News (2007)

 Acceleration and Power

 The 2013 Cadillac Escalade EXT has only one engine and transmission choice: a 403-horsepower, 6.2-liter V8 and six-speed automatic.
 The Escalade EXT gets 13/18 mpg city/highway, according to the EPA, which makes it one of the thirstiest full-size pickup trucks available.